Slender body theories for rotating filaments: Comparing to three-dimensional boundary integral

-Looking at the SBT errors in Fig.\ \ref{fig:TransRotErk}, $k=2.85$ is the clear winner among the possible choices of $k$.
-For $k=2$ (which is our first guess from the first line of the rotlet integral expansion\ \eqref{eq:uOmEx}), and $k=2.5$, we observe an error which saturates to a constant as we decrease $\epsc$, meaning that the error in the SBT\ \eqref{eq:SBTtrans} when $k=2$ or $2.5$ is asymptotically $\mathcal{O}(1)$.
+\rtwo{To find the approximately optimal value for $k$, we systematically vary $k$ between 2 and 3 in increments of 0.05, with the step size being relatively large because we are constrained by the accuracy of our boundary integral calculations.
+In Fig.\ \ref{fig:TransRotErk}, we show the SBT errors for $k=2, 2.5$, and 3, which represent evenly spaced values between 2 and 3, and compare them to our optimal value of $k=2.85$, which has the smallest errors for $\epsc \leq 0.01$. } For $k=2$ (which is our first guess from the first line of the rotlet integral expansion\ \eqref{eq:uOmEx}), and $k=2.5$, we observe an error which saturates to a constant as we decrease $\epsc$, meaning that the error in the SBT\ \eqref{eq:SBTtrans} when $k=2$ or $2.5$ is asymptotically $\mathcal{O}(1)$.
 Increasing to $k=2.85$, we observe saturated errors that are roughly proportional to $\epsc$, which is exactly what we want to achieve in SBT.
 When we increase again to $k=3$, we see errors which initially decrease with $\epsc$, but appear to plateau to an $\mathcal{O}(1)$ value.
 It appears then, that there is an optimal $k$ around $k=2.85$ which makes the SBT formula\ \eqref{eq:SBTtrans} accurate to $\mathcal{O}(\epsc)$.